aquariumbio/aquarium/docs/_docs/protocol_developer/protocol_tutorial.md

 `output_item` is exactly like `input_item`, but instead references the output. `end_table` is what signals the end of the table, and to display a table, `end_table` is necessary because that is what returns the fully-formed table.

-There are many table methods — refer to the more general [Operation documentation](http://<aq_url>/doc/md-viewer?doc=Operations) for an overview.
+There are many table methods — refer to the more in depth [Table Method Documentation](table.md) for a full overview.

 The next step is to incubate the transformants: